The Luke Walton Band

 The Luke Walton Band is an American alternative rock band from San Diego, California, composed of students from The University of Southern California's Popular Music Program.
-The members include Logan Shrewsbury (Drums), Peter Johnson (Violin), Nick "Thor" Campbell (Bass), and Luke Walton (Guitar, Vocals, Piano).
+The members include Logan Shrewsbury (drums), Peter Johnson (violin), Nick "Thor" Campbell (bass), and Luke Walton (guitar, vocals, piano).

 During the school year of 2009–2010, the band performed weekly around Los Angeles and began to form a fan base.
 Following that, they began a tour of the California coast.

 Walton rose to internet fame by asking pop artist Taylor Swift out on a date via YouTube.
-The video soon went viral leading to being featured on the cover of Trojan Family Magazine's 2009 Winter volume as well as having articles written in national newspapers such as Nashville's The City Paper, NBC, Orlando Sentinel, as well as others.
+The video soon went viral leading to being featured on the cover of Trojan Family Magazine 's 2009 Winter volume as well as having articles written in national newspapers such as Nashville's The City Paper, NBC, Orlando Sentinel, as well as others.

 In early 2010, the band self-released, produced, performed, and distributed its first album, Goodbye/Hello.

 History

 Formation (2006)

 Walton had been a solo artist for several years who had been featured on both national radio as well as national television.
-Although he was having profound success for a solo artist of his age, Walton believed he could gain more exposure by forming a full band to play locally.
+Although he was having success for a solo artist of his age, Walton believed he could gain more exposure by forming a full band to play locally.
 He got together with friends Jonathan Gillie (guitar), Zach Freeman (drums / backup vocals), and Peter Rosenbaum (bass) and formed the group Mannequin.

 Mannequin (2006–2008)

 While Walton was in high school, Walton with Gillie, Freeman and Rosenbaum started the band to enter into their school's Battle of The Bands competition.
-The band played original songs written by Walton as well as a cover by Katy Perry.
+The band played original songs written by Walton as well as a cover of a song by Katy Perry.
 After months of playing together, the band finished second in the competition and decided to disband for the summer.